nadunys/ts-gang-of-four/src/creational/builder/README.md

-# Builder Design Pattern
+# Builder Pattern

 ## Intent
-Separate the construction of a complex object from its representation so that the same construction process can create different representations.
+Separate the construction of a complex object from its representation, allowing the same construction process to create different representations.

-## Motivation
+## Motivation & Problem
-The Builder pattern is useful when:
-- The algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled.
-- The construction process must allow different representations for the object that's constructed.
+When object creation involves complex steps that should be independent from the object itself.
+The pattern helps when an object needs to be created with many optional parameters or configurations, avoiding the "telescoping constructor" problem.

 ## Applicability
-Use the Builder pattern when:
+Use the Builder Pattern when:
-- The construction of an object is complex and should be separated from its representation.
+- The algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
+- The construction process must allow different representations for the object that's constructed
+- You want to avoid constructors with numerous parameters ("telescoping constructor")
-- You need to create different immutable objects using the same construction process.
+- You need to create complex immutable objects
-- You want to prevent "telescoping constructor" issues (constructors with many parameters).

 ## Structure
 ```